HumanCellAtlas/dcp-community/charters/DataStore/charter.md

 **DCP** The Data Coordination Platform is the name given to the entire system used to ingest, validate, store, analyzes, and make available the data in the Human Cell Atlas project.

 ## Objectives
 The objective of the Data Store group is to deliver a versioned immutable object based data repository that is highly available and scalable.
 Data will be replicated to at least two commercial clouds (Amazon and Google).
-Data will be accessible through a variety of programatic interfaces as well as a command line interface.
+Data will be accessible through a variety of programmatic interfaces as well as a command line interface.

 ## In-scope